Alzaww/Data-Analysis-Project-Automobile-Dataset-Analysis/README.md

 The improvement over the weight-only model shows that **fuel efficiency cannot be explained by vehicle weight alone**.
 Other mechanical characteristics and model year provide additional predictive information.

-An Actual vs Predicted MPG analysis is also used to visualize the performance of the multivariate model on unseen test observations.
+Predicted and observed MPG values are also compared on the test set to visualize the performance and remaining errors of the multivariate model.

 ---